-From Solr 9 onwards, the Solr Data Import Handler will no longer be available as functionality provided under the Solr umbrella.
-This removal is part of the effort of making Solr more secure and we completely understand this direction taken by the Solr community.
+From Solr 9 onwards, the Solr Data Import Handler will no longer be available under the Solr umbrella (SOLR-14066 and SOLR-14783).
+This removal is part of the effort of making Solr more secure (SOLR-13442) and we completely understand this direction taken by the Solr community.

-However, this leaves the current users of the Solr Data Import Handler with a bunch of question marks.
-It is at least a good point in time to evaluate the direction going forward .
+However, this leaves the current users of the Solr DIH (Data Import Handler) with a bunch of questions.
+So now is a good point in time to evaluate the direction to take for the coming years.

 The quickest and probably easiest way for existing users is to move towards the migrated 3rd party plugin available at https://github.com/rohitbemax/dataimporthandler.
-However, my guess is that quite a few existing users have already experienced some issues with this piece of Solr functionality: the data import handler has limitations that drove users towards other ETL tools to handle the data import task outside of Solr.
+However, my guess is that quite a few users have already experienced some issues with its functionality: the data import handler has limitations that drove users towards other ETL tools to handle the data import task outside of Solr.